 Meaning

-In the quote “If forgers and malefactors are put to death by the secular power, there is much more reason for excommunicating and even putting to death one convicted of heresy.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that adaptability helps us grow.
+The message behind “If forgers and malefactors are put to death by the secular power, there is much more reason for excommunicating and even putting to death one convicted of heresy.” revolves around life.
+It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.

 Theme